nest-bots/bot-platform/README.md

 > Make sure that all EventHandler classes are registered as providers

 All events are registered using the `@Bot.Event` Decorator.
-The first parameter should be the framework-specific Bot Instance, the second always specifies the type of event; all events are listen in the Events enum of the Instance.
+The first parameter should be the framework-specific Bot Instance, the second always specifies the type of event; all events are listed in the Events enum of the Instance.

 ```typescript
 @Injectable()